bbauska/meta-react-basics/README.md

 want to display in the browser.

-To do this, I create another function called header, and in the function body, I&apos;ll just return some greeting texts inside an H1 JSX elements.
+To do this, I create another function called header, and in the function body, I'll just return some greeting texts inside an H1 JSX elements.

 Inside the H1 I type, Hello world.

 My code looks good now, but my screen is still white.

-This is because I&apos;m not yet rendering anything from my app function.
+This is because I'm not yet rendering anything from my app function.

 To do this, I need to return to my app function and call the header function from it.